The Constitution prohibits CBP agents from performing stops, searches, detentions, or removals based solely on:

 We primarily focus on immigration work, but we will occasionally assist with some types of civil cases, such as guardianship.
 If we are not able to assist you with your civil matter, we will be able to refer you to an attorney who can.

 Every case is unique.
 Factors that determine the price include the case type and your immigration and criminal history.
-When you consult with one of our attorneys, they will be able to determine the complexity of your case and will be able to provide you an estimate you for fees, taxes, and government costs.
+When you consult with one of our attorneys, they will be able to determine the complexity of your case and will be able to provide you an estimate for fees, taxes, and government costs.

 We are experts when it comes to United States immigration.
 Unfortunately, we do not assist with emigrating from the United States.